Constructive Public Comment

 ANONYMOUS COMMENTS

 Under the Forest Service’s NEPA process, comments submitted anonymously will be accepted and considered; however, anonymous comments will not provide the reviewer with standing to participate in subsequent administrative or judicial reviews.
+Stated differently: all contact information is optional; however, anonymous comments will not provide standing to object.
 All comments received are part of the public record and will be available for public viewing.
 All personal identifying information (e.g., name, address, etc.), or otherwise sensitive information submitted voluntarily by the sender will be publicly accessible.

 As defined in 36 CFR 218.2, specific written comments are those submitted to the responsible official or designee during a designated opportunity for public participation (§218.5(a)) provided for a proposed project.
 Written comments can include submission of transcriptions or other notes from oral statements or presentation.
 For the purposes of this rule, specific written comments should be within the scope of the proposed action, have a direct relationship to the proposed action, and must include supporting reasons for the responsible official to consider.